Adversarial Flow Models: Method

 \subsection{Multi-step Adversarial Flow Models}

-Adversarial flow models can be generalized to multi-step generation and allow the model to jump between arbitrary timesteps on the probability flow.
-We introduce an interpolation function of the same form as flow-matching models:
+Adversarial flow models can be generalized to multi-step generation, allowing the model to transport between arbitrary timesteps along the probability flow.
+We introduce an interpolation function of the same form used in flow-matching models: